 There’s little evidence to suggest that medications like Minoxidil and Finasteride — both of which are successfully used to treat scalp hair loss — can stimulate beard and facial hair growth .
 However, other alternative treatments like laser therapy may be used to minimise further hair loss in these areas .

 Not all men grow a beard at the same rate.
 Some men don’t see a full face of hair until they hit 30 .
-That means sometimes the key to a great looking beard requires nothing more than a little patience.
-Your surgeon shouldn’t recommend a beard transplant if your beard is still growing; instead, they should suggest that you wait a year or two to allow your beard to grow naturally.
+That means sometimes the key to a great-looking beard requires nothing more than a little patience.
+Your hair transplant surgeon shouldn’t recommend a beard transplant if your beard is still growing.
+Instead, they should suggest that you wait a year or two to allow your beard to grow naturally.

 However, some men are unable to grow a full beard without surgical intervention.
 This is not always easy to identify in younger men.
 An experienced hair transplant surgeon may be able to perform a microscopic evaluation of your face to help determine whether or not your beard is likely to grow.

 As well as your current rate of hair loss, the cause of your hair loss needs to be established to determine the best treatment course.
-Common causes of beard hair loss include:
+Common causes of beard bald patches include:

-Some causes, such as stress or eating disorders, result in temporary hair loss that can be reversed if the underlying cause is addressed .
+Some reasons why you might lose hair, such as stress or eating disorders, result in temporary hair loss that can be reversed if the underlying cause is addressed .
 In these instances, your hair loss consultant can refer you to the appropriate physician to help you address this.

-Your surgeon will take all these factors into account.
-If they decide that a beard transplant is the best treatment for your beard loss, then it is perfectly safe to go ahead with the procedure at any age.
+Your hair transplant surgeon will take all these factors into account.
+If they decide that a beard hair transplant is the best treatment for your beard loss, then it is perfectly safe to go ahead with the procedure at any age.

-The truth is that there’s no ideal age to get a beard transplant.
-It depends more on your current rate of hair loss; the underlying cause; and the success of other non-surgical treatments.
+The truth is that there’s no ideal age to get a beard hair transplant.
+It depends more on your current rate of hair loss, the underlying cause of hair loss, and the success of other non-surgical treatments.